joshuamotoaki/elyra/README.md

 ### COS426 Final Project, Princeton University, Fall 2025

-A real-time multiplayer territory control game with 3D graphics.
-Players compete to capture the most territory by moving around the map and firing beams that claim tiles.
+⚡ A fast-paced multiplayer arena game where players battle for territory using energy beams that bounce off mirrors, pierce through walls, and paint the map in their color.
+Capture generators for bonus income, spend coins on powerful upgrades, and outmaneuver opponents in 2-minute matches.
+Solo practice or up to 4-player competitive chaos — all rendered in 3D with a rotatable camera. 🎮

 Project Writeup: https://docs.google.com/document/d/1PifD66PaWbdBMH4Bfm7FqKWGwO2FxnwhrYRq6K-Fxjk/edit?usp=sharing

-Demo Video:
+Demo Video: <COMING SOON>

 ## Tech Stack